-You'll likely get more information and a better deal if you buy from a private party, especially if you have cash.
+You'll likely get more information and a better deal if you buy from a private seller, especially if you have cash.

 Look into the car's history.
 Ask questions and try to obtain service records or receipts.
-Check for recalls on sites like Mopar and get a vehicle history report from a site like CarFax or AutoCheck if you're seriously interested in a certain car, as these will show how many owners the vehicle has had and likely a paper trail of maintenance and repair records.
+Check for recalls on sites like Mopar and get a vehicle history report from a place like Carfax or AutoCheck if you're seriously interested in a specific car, as these will show how many owners the vehicle has had, and likely a paper trail of maintenance and repair records.

-Make sure to thoroughly research the make and model before shopping, so you know what kind of issues to look for and what services should have been done on it at certain mileages.
+Make sure to thoroughly research the make and model before shopping, so you know what kind of issues to look for and what services should have been done on it at specific mileages.

 Get the vehicle inspected by a qualified mechanic before you consider purchasing it.

 If you're concerned about high mileage, research your chosen vehicle and find out how many miles you can expect to get if it's well-maintained.
-Furthermore, ask the owner what kind of miles were put on the vehicle, i.e. city or highway miles.
+Further, ask the owner what kind of miles were put on the vehicle, such as city or highway miles.